Loading Events

 About the artist

-I’m the programmer of the slippery chicken algorithmic composition package.
-My compositional interests lie mainly in the development of structures for hybrid electro-instrumental pieces through the integration of algorithmically produced scored materials with similarly generated computer-processed sound.
-I also improvise on laptop, saxophones, and MIDI wind controller, performing for instance at the 2008 Montreaux Jazz Festival.
+He is the programmer of the slippery chicken algorithmic composition package.
+His compositional interests lie mainly in the development of structures for hybrid electro-instrumental pieces through the integration of algorithmically produced scored materials with similarly generated computer-processed sound.
+He also improvises on laptop, saxophones, and MIDI wind controller, performing for instance at the 2008 Montreaux Jazz Festival.

-I studied composition at Bristol University with Adrian Beaumont (BA, MMus) and privately with Gwyn Pritchard.
-In 1991 I moved to the US for further studies in computer music with John Chowning at CCRMA, Stanford University (MA, Doctor of Musical Arts).
-Whilst studying there I also worked at IRCAM, Paris, with a residence grant at Cité des Arts.
+Michael Edwards studied composition at Bristol University with Adrian Beaumont (BA, MMus) and privately with Gwyn Pritchard.
+In 1991 he moved to the US for further studies in computer music with John Chowning at CCRMA, Stanford University (MA, Doctor of Musical Arts).
+Whilst studying there he also worked at IRCAM, Paris, with a residence grant at Cité des Arts.

-During 1996-7 I was a consultant software engineer in Silicon Valley.
-I developed a Document Recognition System used in several US hospitals.
-In 1997 I was appointed Lecturer in Music Theory at Stanford but later that year moved to Salzburg, Austria.
-I was Guest Professor at the Universität Mozarteum until I left to teach at the University of Edinburgh in 2002.
+During 1996-7 he was a consultant software engineer in Silicon Valley.
+He developed a Document Recognition System used in several US hospitals.
+In 1997 he was appointed Lecturer in Music Theory at Stanford but later that year moved to Salzburg, Austria.
+He was Guest Professor at the Universität Mozarteum until he left to teach at the University of Edinburgh in 2002.

 Rodrigo Cadiz: Tessellae